 - The best time to start this program is fall.
 Advise for general education or developmental courses if students start any other semester.
 If student starts in the fall, developmental or transitional classes can be scheduled around program classes, and program classes should be taken as they appear in the semester-by-semester graduation plan (see below).

-- Please note that the following classes are offered in the fall semester at the Greenwood campus: FOR 104, HRT 125, and HRT 110.
+- Please note that the following classes are offered in the fall semester at the Lex Walters Campus-Greenwood: FOR 104, HRT 125, and HRT 110.
 The following classes are offered in the fall semester at the Saluda campus: FOR 104 and AGR 206.
 The following classes are offered in the spring at the Saluda Campus: AGR 203, HRT 125, and HRT 110.

 - Students planning to transfer to Abraham Baldwin Agricultural College (ABAC) may wish to take an additional elective in business.